angrysky56/reflective-agent-architecture/RAA_AGENT.md

 - **When**: The task is too complex for a single step or requires multi-modal reasoning (SMART, SLAP).
 - **Action**: Call `consult_compass(task="...")`.
-- **Mechanism**: Delegates the task to the full COMPASS architecture, which performs input analysis, objective planning, and reasoning before executing.
+- **Mechanism**: Delegates the task to the full COMPASS architecture, which autonomously plans and executes using all available MCP tools (Search, Shell, Files) to complete the objective.

 ## 9. Empathetic Alignment (Grok-Lang)